AnarchyLinux/installer/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug submission checklist

-Please check off as many of these as possible (if you actually did them):
+Please check off as many of these as possible prior to submitting a bug report (if you actually did them - add an 'x' between square brackets):

 * [ ] I've checked for any existing issues similar to mine and tried the solutions provided there
 * [ ] I've checked online for any existing fixes to my issue and added the link above